Study in France: Your Complete Guide to Student Visas

 Work Opportunities While Studying

-• Students with a long-stay visa can work up to 20 hours per week during the semester.
+• Students can work up to 20 hours per week during the academic year and full-time during holidays, as per French regulations.

 How Global Tour Link Can Help